dalibormoc/Vue-3-Node.js-TypeScript-Cypress-Tailwind/README.md

+# Implementation

+I tried to make the design as similar as possible to the mockup using only TailwindCSS and CSS.
+However, in real application I would prefer to use a component library that would make the development much faster and would keep the design consistent throughout the application.

+Things I have done:

+- Design according to the mockup
+- Modal window when click on a service
+- Loading animation
+- Search in services
+- Pagination
+- Responsive layout for mobile devices
+- Page number in the URL (very simple solution)
+- Included simple tests for some components
+- Included a test for composables

+Things that can be improved/added:

+- Add “X” (clear) button for clearing the search textbook
+- Tooltip that shows the full description, now truncated
+- Sort versions in the modal by datetime, now unsorted
+- Modal directive "click outside" and "esc" that would close the modal
+- Pagination: Next and back exported as functions from usePagination.ts and called outside the composable func, now passed through props as page number

+Not done:

+- State management with Pinia isn't done yet because of timing issues

 # Welcome

 Please take the time to read through all of the sections below; we want you to do great! :rocket: